Beyond the Manifesto.

 -

-Drawing on work by disabled activists, this piece analyses Disabled People Against Cuts strategy as a liberatory organisation of disabled people rather than a mere component of a broader anti-austerity groups
+Drawing on work by disabled activists, this piece analyses Disabled People Against Cuts as a liberatory organisation of disabled people rather than a mere component of a broader anti-austerity groups

 -